FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Method

 where $\mathcal{L}_{noise}$ is defined in Eq.~\ref{eq:noise}, $\mathcal{L}_{id}$ is the identity distance, $\mathcal{L}_{per}$ the identity perceptual loss and $\mathcal{L}_{verts}$ the shape loss.

-Even though both the forward and the reversed diffusion processes can be described via stochastic differential equations in a continuous time~\cite{song2021scorebased}, they can also be applied in discrete time by choosing a very small step, each time.
+Even though both the forward and the reverse diffusion processes can be described via stochastic differential equations in a continuous time~\cite{song2021scorebased}, they can also be applied in discrete time by choosing a very small step each time.
 The selection of the appropriate number of diffusion steps is based on the premise that, in the final step, the input data should be completely converted into random noise.
-We follow the training parameters proposed by the authors of \cite{Rombach_2022_CVPR} and we choose $T = 1000$ while using a linear noise schedule.
-Furthermore, \ourname{} is trained following the Classifier-Free approach~\cite{ho2022classifier}.
-This means that, during training, we randomly set the input identity embedding equal to zero with a probability of $\mathcal{P}_{uncond}=0.1$.
+We follow the training parameters proposed by the authors of \cite{Rombach_2022_CVPR}, and we choose $T = 1000$ while using a linear noise schedule.
+Furthermore, \ourname{} is trained following the Classifier-Free approach~\cite{ho2022classifier}, aiming to generate novel identities without any prior input.
+During training and with a probability of $\mathcal{P}_{uncond}=0.1$, we randomly set the input identity embedding equal to zero by feeding the face recognition network~\cite{deng2019arcface} with an empty image.